stratosphere/stratosphere/_posts/2014-02-18-amazon-elastic-mapreduce-cloud-yarn.md

 ssh -D localhost:2001 hadoop@<your master dns name> -i <your pem file>
 {% endhighlight %}

-Notice the <code>-D localhost:2001</code> argument: It opens a SOCKS proxy on your computer allowing any application to use it to communicate through the master node.
+Notice the <code>-D localhost:2001</code> argument: It opens a SOCKS proxy on your computer allowing any application to use it to communicate through the proxy via an SSH tunnel to the master node.
+This allows you to access all services in your EMR cluster, such as the HDFS NameNode or the YARN web interface.

 <li>Configure a browser to use the SOCKS proxy.
-I therefore used a browser that I do not use regularly (Firefox).</li>
+Open a browser with SOCKS proxy support (such as Firefox).
+Ideally, do not use your primary browser for this, since ALL traffic will be routed through Amazon.</li>

 <div class="row" style="padding-top:15px">
 	<div class="col-md-6">